It's raining weather models!

 - from Shaastra :: vol 01 edition 02 :: Jul - Aug 2021

-Scientists at the Indian Institute of Tropical Meteorology are using better data sets, and a deeper understanding of atmospheric processes, to improve weather and climate forecasting.
+Scientists are using better data sets, and a deeper understanding of atmospheric processes, to improve weather and climate forecasting.

 Cumulonimbus clouds, multilayered and extending high up into the atmosphere, weave beautiful patterns in the sky but pose serious danger to aircraft.
 They can shake up a plane flying through them, cause damage to communication systems, and make the pilots feel disoriented.
 Aircraft inside such clouds can spin out of control when the turbulence becomes severe.
 Occasionally, when tornadoes are lurking around, the aircraft can even break into pieces.
 Pilots avoid such clouds, often staying as far as 40 kilometres away from them.